Team

 Ryan Etzcorn

-Ryan Etzcorn is a Senior Associate at GreenPoint Group.
+Ryan Etzcorn is a Director at GreenPoint Group.
 Mr. Etzcorn draws on eight years of experience working across the government and non-profit sectors in Washington, D.C., Guangdong Province, and Beijing.
 His work has focused on trade policy enforcement, Chinese overseas finance in the Global South, U.S.-China relations, and Chinese civil society.

 Most recently, Mr. Etzcorn served as a Program Associate in The Ford Foundation's Beijing Office.
 At Ford, Mr. Etzcorn developed program management frameworks; led collaboration initiatives involving staff, grantees, and other stakeholders; and supported networking across Chinese, American, African, Latin American, and Indonesian partner organizations.